Scott Coffman Logo

 • how often it shows up

-Pick the items that happen weekly or daily.
-They’re the easiest wins.
+Pick the ones that show up weekly or daily.
+Those are usually the easiest wins.

 Also look for requests that block someone from working.
-Cutting those delays often matters more than the raw minutes you save.
+Unblocking people often matters more than shaving a few minutes off your own time.

 1. User provisioning and offboarding